About Us

 Fraser Adam

-Fraser is the Team Leader for WA Regional Training Hubs.
-Based in Geraldton, Fraser supports a statewide team assisting medical students and junior doctors in creating their career pathway from first year medical student with rural intentions to Fellow rural practitioner.
-In collaboration with our stakeholders, the Regional Training Hubs team strive to develop new prevocational and vocational rural training pathways for early career doctors, contributing to the creation of a sustainable medical workforce that supports the health requirements of our local communities.
+Fraser supports a state-wide team assisting medical students and junior doctors in forging their career pathways from first year medical student with rural intentions to Fellow rural practitioner.
+In collaboration with our stakeholders, the Regional Training Hubs team strive to develop new prevocational and vocational rural training pathways for early career doctors, contributing to a more sustainable rural medical workforce.

 What I love about the RCSWA